jli168/scrapeAds/README.md

 We can do analytics after collecting enough job posts data over time. for example,
 *   I want to find out the trend of PHP/Python development positions(so we know the job market better with our first-handed data);
 *   Send alert to me when positions with certain key words are open;
-*   I want to find out which companies are always hiring the same positions(which most likely means they cannot find/keep the right people and we should avoid them when we want to apply jobs);
+*   I want to find out repeated ads;

 Or possibly create a anonymous job review service based on the jobs posted.